sailab-code/SAILenv/README.md

-This is part of the L2S (Listen to See, Look to Speak) Project.
-This is a Python HTTP Client which will interface the machine learning layer in Python with the Unity Virtual Environment, which exposes a HTTP Server with endpoints for managing and controlling the simulation.
+This is a Python HTTP Client which will interface the machine learning layer in Python with the Unity Virtual Environment, which exposes a socket communication for managing and controlling the simulation.